Music of China: Patriotic / revolutionary music

 During the height of the Cultural Revolution, political music became the dominant form.
-Music accelerated at the political level into "Revolutionary Music" leaning toward cult status and becoming mainstream under pro-Communist ideology.
+Music accelerated at the political level into "Revolutionary Music" leaning toward cult status and becoming mainstream under the ideology of the Chinese Communist Party.
 Jiang Qing introduced the revolutionary model operas under her direct supervision; the eight Model Dramas (6 operas and 2 ballets) were promoted while traditional operas were banned.
 Notable examples are the operas The Legend of the Red Lantern and Taking Tiger Mountain by Strategy, and the ballet pieces Red Detachment of Women and The White Haired Girl.
 Other forms of musical composition and performance were greatly restricted.
 After the Cultural Revolution, musical institutions were reinstated and musical composition and performance revived.

 Some of the more widely known political songs are Military Anthem of the People's Liberation Army, The East is Red, and the Internationale.